 - Increase in alcohol consumption or drug use

 Interesting fact: This condition seems to more commonly affect those who live in cities, but it can also have an effect on the elderly or depressed individuals.
 It would also seem that men are generally more affected by this than women.

 There are several factors which can lead to this condition.

 - The influence of parents: experiences during childhood can play a big role.
 Children who are raised by distrustful parents (thinking that the world is a dangerous place and that people are not to be trusted) can form the basis of paranoia later on.

-- Social context: paranoia can also be a response to stress or a traumatic experience.
+- Social context: it can also be a response to stress or a traumatic experience.

 - A narcissistic injury

-- Drugs and alcohol: paranoia might also originate from the use of chemical substances designed to ease it.
+- Drugs and alcohol abuse: the condition might also originate from the use of chemical substances designed to ease it.

 Why not check out; How Can We Reduce Stress In Children?

 Unfortunately, it is difficult to treat paranoia because the person affected doesn’t feel ill, never questions themselves and doesn’t trust anything.
 This is why a psychotherapist will only be effective if the ill person agrees to get treatment.

 The editor's advice - Help and get help

 It’s rare for a paranoid person to want to get help.
 That’s why the role of those around them is crucial.
 It is not however easy to reassure them.
 In order to calm them down, you have to give them narcissistic recognition and above all never contradict them or lie to them.

 Reassuring them requires lots of energy, and sometimes those around them end up suffering from psychological fatigue.
 So, you shouldn’t hesitate to get help from a psychologist.